stacykeago/Forage-task-Tata-Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 * Which customer has bought the most stocks and how much stock did they buy.
 * What is the percentage of customers that are repeat buyers and whether they are buying the same product?
 * Which customers have the most repeat purchases and are they buying the same product?
+2. Come up with the perfect visual which will illustrate what the senior managers are looking for in each scenario.
+Remember, data can be presented in multiple types of charts, but you are required to select the visual that would best display the information which is being presented.